snowdriftcoop/snowdrift/TEXTEDITORS.md

 Some general settings:

-* In the main Atom settings, specify soft tabs and use 4-space tabs
+* In the main Atom settings, leave soft tabs checked and set 4-space tabs
 * Packages/Tree View: consider using "Hide Ignored Names" and "Hide VCS Ignored Files"
 * Consider disabling the "metrics" package to turn off Google Analytics